 National Grid owns and operates the high voltage electricity system in England and Wales.
 It’s our responsibility to allow new sources of energy to connect to our system so we can all benefit from the electricity they generate.

 We need to install some additional equipment within the existing substation site.
 This is so we can connect the wind farm to the National Grid network.
 The new equipment we’re installing includes connection bays, isolator bays and switches.

-We’ll start work in September 2018.
+We started work in September 2018.
 We’ll first carry out repairs to the surface of the existing access track, which runs from the A52 Donington Road to Ing Drove.
 We expect to complete all our work in time to provide supplies to Triton Knoll in February 2020.

 Please note, this work won’t affect electricity supplies in the area.

 We’re committed to being a good neighbour and will continue to do all we can to keep disruption to a minimum.
-We’ll put in place a marshalling system so construction vehicles don’t have to pass one another on single track roads.
+We’ve put in place a marshalling system so construction vehicles don’t have to pass one another on single track roads.
 Our strict traffic management plan for construction vehicles will keep construction traffic out of Bicker village.
 We’ll regularly use a road sweeper to keep Ing Drove, Cowbridge Road and Vicarage Drove clean.

 What’s happening with Triton Knoll?